margaretmf/margaretmf.github.io/creativewriting.md

 ## Weddedness to the Earth ##
 I am wedded to the earth
 In all it's glory and all its inhabitants

+In the light of eternity, I walk with you
+Weeded to the whole wide earth with all the colors, the folowers, the trees, and all of the people Walking equally withe veryone with a purpose

 <br>